-Binds and kills 99.99% of bacteria without harming the body – even resistant bacteria
+A new wound dressing that kills all types of bacteria without harming the body Even resistant bacteria

 Antimicrobial dressing: